VeroniBraakman/Rush00/README.md

 |   |
 o---o
 </pre>
-Size depending on arguments given to program (x and y).
+Size depending on arguments given to program (x and y values).